PeerRich/markup/README.md

 CommonMark
 ==========

-CommonMark is a rationalized version of Markdown syntax, with a [spec][the spec] and BSD-licensed reference implementations in C and JavaScript.
+CommonMark is a rationalized version of Markup syntax, with a [spec][the spec] and BSD-licensed reference implementations in C and JavaScript.